Top 16 Foods Containing Probiotics

 Studies show that one olive in brine may have up to 100 billion Lactobacilli residing on its skin.
 Apart from probiotics, olives in brine contain high levels of fibers and antioxidants.

-Kefir is fermented milk made with kefir grains.
+Kefir is a fermented dairy product, similar to yogurt.
+It’s fermented milk made with kefir grains.
 Its texture is similar to that of natural yogurt, however, the taste is more sour and carbonated.
 It’s recommended for people with lactose intolerance because it’s very low in lactose.

-It’s also possible to make water kefir with no dairy at all, you can add lemon or figs for a more interesting taste.
-Kefir has got a very high concentration of probiotics, from 1 million to 1 billion CFU per milliliter.
+It’s also possible to make water kefir or coconut kefir with no dairy at all.
+You can also add lemon or figs for a more interesting taste.
+Kefir has got a very high concentration of probiotics, from 1 million to 1 billion CFU per milliliter so it’s bound to improve your gut health.

 The most common probiotic strains found in kefir include Lactobacillus acidophilus, Bifidobacterium bifidum, Streptococcus thermophilus, Lactobacillus delbrueckii subsp. bulgaricus, Lactobacillus helveticus, Lactobacillus kefiranofaciens, Lactococcus lactis, and Leuconostoc species.